JMorr4/Computer-Science/Contents/BlackJack Project/Iteration 4.md

         undealtCards.append(fileName)
 ```

 After this, I just coded a lot of little changes to the code.
-First of, I added a way to prevent the same card being dealt twice:
+First of all, I added a way to prevent the same card being dealt twice, and I also made a new function called ```generateRandomCardOnClick()```, with its only purpose being to trash those annoying x and y parameters.
+This meant that I could, in the future, call the function ```generateRandomCard()``` and be able to pass in other parameters.

 ```python
 def generateRandomCardOnClick(x, y):